Macroecology & Conservation

 Dr. Rachelle Desrochers - Data Analytics, CIHR

-Dr. Laura Coristine - Liber Ero Fellow (PDF) and Research Scientist at Environment and Climate Change Canada
+Dr. Laura Coristine - Research Scientist, Environment and Climate Change Canada

 Dr. Juan Zuloaga - Research Associate, McGill University

-* National award from the Canadian Society for Ecology and Evolution for doctoral thesis
+* National award from the Canadian Society for Ecology and Evolution for one of the best doctoral theses in Canada in ecology, evolution, or conservation.

 MSc: